Cinnamon18/CinnasProductivityBot/README.md

 Invite to your server with: https://discord.com/api/oauth2/authorize?client_id=843539518899355679&permissions=67628096&scope=bot

 ### Integrations
 Integrations allow other bots to automatically mark a  daily goal complete.
+Well, really, it makes this bot listen for other bots saying things, and then marks a daily goal complete based on what they say.

 ## Dev Zone